jtompkin/goclacker/README.md

 Copyright 2024 Josh Tompkin

-Licensed under the MIT license
+This project is licensed under the terms of the MIT license.

 jtompkin-dev@pm.me